nidhish2004/CPROGRAMS/README.md

 18. Write a C program to arrange a series of numbers using Quick Sort
 19. Write a C program to implement Heap sort.
 21. Write a C program to Graph traversal using Breadth First Search
+22. Write a C program to Graph traversal using Depth First Search